 - Remove Share item from right-click context menu.

-You can also use a free Context Menu Editor to remove unwanted context menu items.
+You can also use a free Context Menu Editor like ShellExView to remove unwanted context menu items.
 In this post, I am talking about Easy Context Menu Editor.
 If you have CCleaner on your system, you can definitely use that, but it doesn’t have a lot of Context Menu related options to play around with.

 After you’re done, click “Apply Changes” and move on.